Geothermal Energy: Sustainable Energy Source

 As the world becomes increasingly focused on sustainability, many industries are looking for ways to reduce their environmental impact.
 Lithium is one of the key ingredients in rechargeable batteries, which is in high demand as consumers adopt more portable electronic devices and electric vehicles.
 By 2050, global demand for lithium is predicted to rise by 500%.

-Compared to traditional lead-acid batteries, lithium batteries are lighter, have a higher energy density, and have a longer life span.
+Lithium batteries are lighter than traditional lead-acid batteries, have a higher energy density, and have a longer life span.
 These benefits make lithium a vital part of the clean energy supply chain.

 The Biden-Harris administration in the U.S. has set a goal of transitioning the transportation system to electric power in order to shrink the sector’s carbon footprint.
 These electric vehicles use large-scale lithium-ion batteries.
 The batteries are meant to take the place of fossil fuels.
 However, some industry experts are concerned about the increased demand for lithium-ion batteries.
 The world’s lithium resources must be preserved to facilitate long-term technological transformations.